-Programme Code: 11 B.Sc Computer Technol ogy
+Programme Code : 11 B.Sc Compu iter Technology

-Course Code: 1 9UCT613 Core Paper 13 - PHP
+Title of the paper : Core Paper 13 - PHP

-Batch Semester Hours/Week Total Hours Credits
+Batch Hour rs/Week Total Hours Credits

-2019-2020 VI 6 90 5
+2021-2022 6 90 4

-- 1. To understand the basic concept of website requirements and to realize the basic requirements of PHP. - 2.
-To learn the concepts of PHP and Data base through various PHP and SQL Statements. - 3.
-After the completion of this course, Students will get the overall idea about PHP and SQL and able to get the knowledge about Web site development.
+- 1. To understand the basic concept of website requirements and to realize the basic requirements of PHP. - To learn the concepts of PHP and Data base through various PHP and SQL Statements. - 3.
+To get the overall idea about PHP and SQL and able to get the knowledge about Web site development.

-K1 CO1 Remember the basic web development requirements and PHP concepts.
-K2 CO2 Grasp the PHP program flow, arrays, string and functions. К3 CO3 Implement classes, Cookies, Sessions, OOPs and File concepts.
-K4 CO4 Review the concepts of SQLite and PHP Statements.
+CO1 Remember the basic web development requirements and PHP concepts.
+K5 CO2 Understand the PHP program flow, arrays, string and functions.
+K1 to CO3 Apply classes, Cookies, Sessions, OOPs and File concepts.
+CO4 Review the concepts of SQLite and PHP Statements.
+CO5 Evaluate the usage of various XML technologies.